ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## join_any_take_last_row {#settings-join_any_take_last_row}

-Changes behavior of ClickHouse for join operations with `ANY` strictness.
+Changes behavior of join operations with `ANY` strictness.

 !!! note "Attention"
     This setting applies only for the [Join](../table_engines/join.md) table engine.

 Possible values:

-- 0 — ClickHouse uses standard logic.

-    If the right table has several matching rows, only the first one found is joined.
+- 0 — If the right table has more than one matching row, only the first one found is joined.

-- 1 — ClickHouse uses changed logic.

-    If the right table has several matching rows, only the last one found is joined.
+- 1 — If the right table has more than one matching row, only the last one found is joined.

+Default value: 0.

-**See also**
+**See Also**

 - [JOIN clause](../../query_language/select.md#select-join)
 - [Join table engine](../table_engines/join.md)